 - Complete the Minority Doctoral Assistance Loan For Service Application and return all required documents to the sponsoring institution by their deadline.

-- Each sponsoring institution will send the New Mexico Higher Education Department a list of finalists in rank order by March 25, 2016.
+- Each sponsoring institution will send the New Mexico Higher Education Department a list of finalists in rank order by deadline date.

 - The New Mexico Higher Education Department will make final decision on the selection of participants and will send notification.